tweag/bsides-tampa-workshop/part2/README.md

 ## Module 10:SBOMs (Software Bill of Materials)

 Our final task is going to be to extract the SBOM from our project.
+An SBOM is a nested inventory of the components within an application.
+You can think of it as an ingrediants list of sorts.
+US government ageencies are now mandated to obtain an SBOM from their software vendors and internal engineering teams in order to validate the products security.
+So being familiar with the term and process is helpful.

-The SBOM can be found under `Insights > Dependency graph`.
+Within GitHub the SBOM can be found under `Insights > Dependency graph`.

 You'll notice on this screen that if you haven't fixed any of the security issues associated with dependencies these will be flagged.